 CarGurus owners generally agree with these sentiments, praising the '09 Sonata for its cabin and trunk space, refined and updated interior, and tight handling.
 Their primary complaint focuses on the less-than-thrilling exterior appearance, despite the minor upgrades to the front end.

-Talk about the 2009 Hyundai Sonata
+Cars compared to 2009 Hyundai Sonata

 Hyundai Sonata Questions